Maveyyl/SanityJS/README.md

 #### a) object_check
 boolean = object_check(object, type [, name [, options]])
+Check that the object or JSON string in the parameter "object" is of the type described by "type".

 ```javascript
 var obj = "hello world!";
 var type = "string";